 Client Requirements:

+Initially, the application had a basic structure in place that included the ability to click on a building and view energy data.
+However, the process to display the data had a number of errors, and the loading of the graph was very inefficient.

 Client interview: We met with Patrick on March 6th to go over his list of ideal areas for development.
 He has developed a rough idea of what tasks he would like us to accomplish and created a list of features for us.
 We discussed in detail what was included in the more important steps of that list, writing down comments.
 In addition, we created a list of questions with which to interview him.